AntonioTorres23/OpenGL_Notes/Overview on Transformations - Coordinate Systems.md

 So we go by first row and first column where we go by first row on the left-hand side matrix and first column on the right-hand side matrix.

-So after your first row is done you
+So after your first row is done, you use the first row still and then use the second column.
+So the left-hand matrix will be